ravisheth/mapsseq/protocol.md

 - Quantify concentration using the Qubit HS DNA kit (2uL sample).
 - Sequence using a MiSeq v2 500 cycle kit, loading at 12pM (based on Qubit quant) with a 10% 12pM PhiX spike in.

-### MIST-seq quality control
+### MaP-seq quality control
 ##### Construction of synthetic community particles
-To test the ability of MIST-seq to provide data on single particles, we generated synthetic bacterial communities, and co-encapsulated these communities.
+To test the ability of MaP-seq to provide data on single particles, we generated synthetic bacterial communities, and co-encapsulated these communities.
 - Prepare cells for two synthetic communities:
 	- One synthetic community is Sporocarcina pasteurii, normalize to size of pellet fecal cells visually (see below)
 	- Second synthetic community is homogenized fecal pellets.
 Vortex 5 pellets in 1mL PBS with 0.1mm glass beads for 1 min to homogenize on bead beater.
 Pass through 40um filter (Falcon).
 Save in 20% glycerol.